Psychopsis: Description

 The butterfly orchid is rumored to have started the European "Orchidmania" of the 19th century.

+Very little is known about pollination in Psychopsis.
+Despite that the flowers are commonly likened to butterflies, they are probably pollinated by some type of bee, not butterflies.

 Taxonomy

 Psychopsis was formerly included in the massively paraphyletic "wastebin genus" Oncidium within the section Glanduligera, named after the genus's distinctive oil-secreting glands.
 Orchids in this genus are commonly called butterfly orchids, but some species of other orchid genera are also called thus.
 The species Psychopsiella limminghei was once included in Psychopsis but is now accepted as its own monotypic genus.

 Species

 Species currently accepted as of October 2020: